Serving all people by providing personalized health and wellness through exemplary care, education and research.

 FLUNISOLIDE (floo NISS oh lide) is a corticosteroid.
 It helps decrease inflammation in your lungs.
 This medicine is used to treat the symptoms of asthma.
 Never use this medicine for an acute asthma attack.

 This medicine is for inhalation through the mouth.
+Rinse your mouth with water after use.
+Make sure not to swallow the water.
 Follow the directions on your prescription label.
 This medicine works best if used regularly.
 Do not use more than directed.
 Do not take your medicine more often than directed.
 Do not stop taking except on your doctor's advice.
 Make sure that you are using your inhaler correctly.
 Ask you doctor or health care provider if you have any questions.

 Talk to your pediatrician regarding the use of this medicine in children.
 While this drug may be prescribed for children as young as 6 years of age for selected conditions, precautions do apply.